Viral Smash Burger Tacos Have Customers Flocking To This Family's LBI Cafe

 Mailhiot grew up outside of Philadelphia but spent many of her summers coming to LBI.
 As she got older, she felt the island needed a walkable breakfast spot, so, she opened Jersey Girl Grill — which happens to be in the same space she held her first job as a teen.

-Jersey Girl Grill started out as a breakfast spot but later moved to include brunch and lunch.
+Jersey Girl Grill started out as a breakfast spot but later moved to include brunch, lunch, and dinner.

 "We were totally destroyed in Hurricane Sandy, but we rebuilt," Mailhiot said.
 "When we went through Irene we said, 'It's time to expand.'"